wildwolf1994411/note-app-in-node.js/README.md

 # note-app-in-node.js
-A simple note app using node.js, users can add note and remove note.
+A naive note app using node.js, users can add note and remove note.